Palermo

 The port of Palermo is the largest in Sicily and one of the most important in the Mediterranean, thanks to its position.
 Located near the city center, it was fundamental for trade since the Phoenician era.

-Useful info: about 32 km from Palermo is the port of Termini Imerese.
-This port is mainly commercial but is also used for ferry connections with Naples and Civitavecchia.
+Useful info: about 38 km from Palermo is the port of Termini Imerese.
+This port is mainly commercial but is also used for ferry connections with Genoa, Naples and Civitavecchia.

 Ferries from Palermo port: schedules and tickets

-The port of Palermo is connected all year round with some cities in Italy (Civitavecchia, Cagliari, Livorno, Naples, Genoa and Salerno) and Tunis.
+The port of Palermo is connected all year round with several cities in Italy (Civitavecchia, Cagliari, Livorno, Naples, Genoa, and Salerno) and Tunis.
 During the summer, it also connects with the Sicilian port of Milazzo, the beautiful Aeolian Islands and Ustica.

-The ferry routes are operated by the shipping companies GNV (Grandi Navi Veloci), Grimaldi Lines, Siremar, Tirrenia and Liberty Lines, both with ferries and hydrofoils.
+The ferry routes are operated by the companies GNV (Grandi Navi Veloci), Grimaldi LinesTirrenia, Siremar, and Liberty Lines, both with ferries and hydrofoils.

 Here is some more information on the routes from Palermo to the ports of Italy:

-• Palermo - Cagliari ferry: the crossing from Palermo to Cagliari usually runs once a week (usually on Sundays) with a duration of approximately 12 hours.
+• Palermo - Cagliari ferry: the crossing from Palermo to Cagliari usually runs once a week (on Sundays) with a duration of approximately 12 hours.

 • Palermo - Naples ferry: there are up to 4 daily crossings from Palermo to Naples.
-There are both day and night crossings.
-The trip takes between 9 and 11 hours, depending on the ferry operator.
+The trip takes between 8.5 and 12 hours, depending on the ferry operator.

-• Palermo - Genoa ferry: the route from Palermo to the port of Genoa includes 1 daily connection with crossings of about 20 hours.
+• Palermo - Genoa ferry: the route from Palermo to the port of Genoa includes 1 daily connection with crossings of about 20.5 hours.
+In summer, you can also travel from Termini Imerese to Genoa 3 times a week.

 • Palermo - Salerno ferry: the route from Palermo to the port of Salerno usually includes 2 weekly connections.
-The ferry route takes about 9 to 11 hours.
+Crossings can take about 9 to 11 hours.

 • Palermo - Milazzo ferry: the Palermo - Milazzo connection is a seasonal route operating during the summer.
-The route runs once a day from mid-June to the end of August and the crossings last about 5 hours.
+The route runs once a day from April to October and the crossings last about 5 hours.

 Ferries from Palermo to the Aeolian Islands and Ustica

-During the summer, there are also ferry routes connecting the port of Palermo to the Aeolian Islands and Ustica with Liberty Lines hydrofoils.
+During the summer, there are also ferry routes connecting the port of Palermo to the Aeolian Islands and Ustica.

-The connections to the Aeolian Islands are the following:
+The connections between Palermo and the Aeolian Islands are the following:

-As for the connections from Palermo to the island of Ustica, there are usually up to 5 daily crossings.
-The ferry routes increase during August.
-The Palermo - Ustica crossing takes about 1.5-3 hours.
+As for the connections from Palermo to the island of Ustica, there are usually up to 6 daily crossings, with an increase in sailings in August.
+The Palermo - Ustica ferry crossing takes about 1.5-3 hours.

 Ferries from Palermo to Tunisia